COVID-19 UPDATE

 Due to the time available we are unable to offer a 15-minute appointment slot.
 If you are expecting twins please let us know and we will tailor our scan to suit you.

-What screening services do you offer?
+What additional screening do you also offer?

 NIPT Screening –